lalt22/theFakeReal/README.md

 - CVV: Any 3 digits
 - Expiry: Any future date in the form MM/YY
 - ZIP Code: Any 5 digits

+## Known Bugs/Issues

+- Cart Page:
+  - Adding a new product to cart from the cart page is very unpredictable.
+Sometimes the button appears, sometimes it doesn't